kirbykevinson/kirbykevinson.gitlab.io/content/blog/things-i-hate-part-1.md

 services in our messengers.
 That would not only fix all of this shit but also make them more accessible.
-Someone, of course, is going to fuck everything up by putting the whole process in the cloud, sacrificing user's privacy, instead of doing that locally, but let's just hope there will be adequate solutions.
+Someone, of course, is going to fuck everything up by putting the whole process in the cloud, sacrificing users' privacy, instead of doing that locally, but let's just hope there will be adequate solutions.

 ## Excessive punctuation